okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/policy/index.md

 ##### Self Service Password Reset Action object

-> **Note:** The following indicated objects and properties are only available as a part of Okta Identity Engine.
+> **Note:** The following indicated objects and properties are only available as a part of Identity Engine.
 Please contact support for further information.

 | Property                                                       | Data Type   | Description                                                                                 | Supported Values                | Required | Default
 | ---                                                            | ---         | ---                                                                                         | ---                             | ---      | ---